LukasSGo/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

-Compiler Issue Fixed: 15 minutes
+Compiler Issue Fixed: 15 mins~
 Removed the include that was placed incorrectly in the power up base .h class.

+Small Ball Power Up: 45 mins~
+Power up that makes the ball smaller is added to the power up pool